Skip to content

 +/-: Corresponds to an additional jump by one line up (-) or down (+)

-Age correction: For skiers under 10 or over 50 years of age, a correction is made by one line upwards after the type determination
+Age correction: For skiers under 10 or over 50 years of age, a correction is made by one line upwards after the type determination.

 The release value determined in this way is now set on the front and rear jaws using the screws and the release value scale (see image).
 If there is any doubt about the accuracy of the binding, especially with old bindings, there is only one thing to do: go to a specialist store to have it checked.
 The same applies if there is a high incidence of unintentional release.
 Anyone who deviates significantly from these tabular Z-values should definitely know what they are doing.
-Unauthorized modification is not recommended for the average driver.
+Unauthorized modification is not recommended for the average skier.
 Setting the Z-value requires knowledge, but is not complicated.

 It is sometimes recommended to set the release value to the minimum when storing skis over the summer in order to protect the material.
 Whether this really makes sense is open to debate.